- You can afford beautiful, healthy teeth without financial burdens.

 Further benefit limits

-Further benefit limits can refer to costs for composite fillings or dental cleanings.
+Further benefit limits can refer to costs for composite fillings or professional dental cleaning.
 As the costs for these dental treatments are affordable overall, such restrictions should not be the deciding factor in your choice of tariff.

 Waiting periods and benefit scales

-Dental insurance in Germany often includes waiting periods of up to eight months.
+Dental insurance in Germany often includes waiting periods (Wartezeiten) of up to 8 months.
 However, there are also tariffs without waiting periods available.

 After accidents during the insurance period apply no dental scales or waiting periods.